frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 ## Policy based:
 Policy based will map states to actions but will not explicitly find the value.
 ## Actor critic:
 Has both a policy and value function defined.
-The policy would be a actor and the value would critique that actor.
+The policy would be the actor and the value would critique that actor.

 ## Model free:
 Uses a policy or value function but does not have a model

 ## Model based:
 Has a model of the next state but values and policy functions are optional

+--

 Specifically we can say there are two hard things in RL: Learning - in these cases the environment is unknown and the agent interacts with the environment to